7 Reasons You Should Book a Long Layover in Shanghai

 It’s very much east meet west on Nanjing Road.
-Shanghai is home to plenty of Western brands, offering better prices than found elsewhere in the world.
+Shanghai is home to plenty of Western brands, offering better prices than those found elsewhere in the world.
 Nanjing Road is THE shopping street in Shanghai for department stores, outlets, food courts, and more local brands.

-There are more Starbucks than I could count, but there are also street food stalls for a more authentic Chinese food experience.
-It’s also home to some American brands that haven’t reached the UK yet (Hello Sephora!), which is great if you want to stock up on your favourites.
+There are more Starbucks than I could count.
+But, there are also street food stalls for a more authentic Chinese food experience.
+It’s also home to some American brands that haven’t reached the UK yet (Hello Sephora!).
+Which, is great if you want to stock up on your favourites.

 For the western end of Nanjing Road, travel to People’s Square metro station and navigate to Exit 19.
 For the eastern end, you can travel to East Nanjing Road station (Exits 2 and 7).
 And at the far eastern end of Nanjing Road is The Bund.

-Or, if you’ve got longer, you’ll want to read this Shanghai 3-day itinerary and this Shanghai 5-day itinerary is for you – jam packed full of Shanghai highlights!
+Or, if you’ve got longer, you’ll want to read this Shanghai 3-day itinerary and this Shanghai 5-day itinerary is for you – jam-packed full of Shanghai highlights!